MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 To disable the SMBv1 client, the services registry key needs to be updated to disable the start of **MRxSMB10** and then the dependency on **MRxSMB10** needs to be removed from the entry for **LanmanWorkstation** so that it can start normally without requiring **MRxSMB10** to first start.

-This will update and replace the default values in the following 2 items in the registry:
+This will update and replace the default values in the following two items in the registry:

 **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\mrxsmb10**